Neural Bregman Divergences for Distance Learning: Bregman experiments

 As shown in Table \ref{tab:distr}, our method \bregman gives improved clustering over all distributions compared to all baselines.
 In particular, standard k-means with Euclidean distance is clearly inadequate.
 While the Mahalanobis baseline shows significant improvement, it is only comparable to \bregman in the Gaussian case, where a matrix can be learned to scale the clusters to be isotropic.
 This task indicates the importance of learning flexible divergences from data.

-After demonstrating success in distributional clustering, we now apply our method to ranking and clustering real data (Table \ref{tab:ranking}).
+After demonstrating success in distributional clustering, we now apply our method to ranking and clustering real data (Table \ref{tab:ranking}), as first shown in \citet{siahkamari2020learning}.
 For the ranking tasks, the test set is treated as queries for which the learned model retrieves items from the training set in order of increasing divergence.
 The ranking is scored using mean average precision (MAP) and area under ROC curve (AUC).
 Our method again outperforms the other Bregman learning methods in the large majority of datasets and metrics.
+We emphasize that these are standard experiments from recent work, on which our method proves superior.